CenturyLinkCloud/clc-puppet/README.md

 ##### `source_server_password`

-Password of the source server, used only when creating a clone from an existing server (e.g. `source_server_id` referencing exiting server).
+Password of the source server, used only when creating a clone from an existing server (e.g. `source_server_id` referencing existing server).

 ##### `custom_fields`